Sacramento Lawyer Helps Clients Resolve Divorce Through Mediation

 Working with spouses to settle differences without litigation

 At Williams Family Law, we focus not just on the final result of your divorce, but on making the entire process as smooth as possible.
 Alternative methods of dissolving a marriage, such as mediation and collaborative divorce, can be very helpful in achieving those goals.
 Unlike formal court proceedings, mediation involves an informal meeting between the divorcing spouses and a trained professional mediator.
 In collaborative divorce, both spouses work together to resolve all issues outside court.
 If you are considering filing for a divorce or if your spouse has initiated dissolution proceedings, we can guide you through your options and help reduce stress and confusion.

 California attorney enabling couples to take advantage of mediation’s benefits

-During the mediation, each spouse is able to have his or her voice heard, and the trained mediator helps the couple come to a mutually satisfactory agreement on the terms of the divorce, including such matters as property division, custody, and support matters.
+During the mediation process, each spouse is able to have his or her voice heard, and the trained mediator helps the couple come to a mutually satisfactory agreement on the terms of the divorce, including such matters as property division, custody, and support matters.
 This can cut down dramatically on:

 - Time — Busy California courts force litigants to work within the court’s schedule, not the divorcing couple’s.
 In mediation, the parties can set a time frame that allows everyone involved to move forward with their lives much more quickly.